Quantum conditional entropies from convex trace functionals

+where $\ket{\psi}_{1 1' }$ denotes the (unnormalized) maximally entangled state, and $1'$ labels a Hilbert space $\mathcal{H}_{1'}$ that is isomorphic to $\mathcal{H}_1$.
+Using this auxiliary matrix, the function in \eqref{primitive concavity2 function} can be rewritten as

-The desired result follows directly from~\cite[Theorem 1.1]{zhang20_alphaz}.
-Although that theorem is stated for invertible matrices $K$, it extends to any rectangular matrix with compatible dimensions.
-This is because any such matrix can be padded with zeros to form a square matrix, and every matrix can be approximated arbitrarily well by an invertible one.
-Furthermore, if $K$ acts on a smaller space, it can be embedded into a larger composite space by zero-padding.
-Lastly, we rely on the fact that convexity is preserved under limits, as observed in~\cite{zhang20_alphaz}. \end{proof}
+The desired result now follows directly from~\cite[Theorem 1.1]{zhang20_alphaz}.
+Although that theorem is formulated for invertible square matrices, the argument extends to arbitrary matrices with compatible dimensions.
+Indeed, any rectangular matrix can be embedded into a square matrix by padding with zeros, and any matrix can be approximated arbitrarily well by invertible ones.
+Since convexity is preserved under such limits~\cite{zhang20_alphaz}, the conclusion remains valid in the general case. \end{proof}

-\begin{proof}[Proof of Theorem \ref{log-concavity}] Note first that
+\begin{proof}[Proof of Theorem \ref{log-concavity2}] Note first that